orhansoyuhos/sEEG-forced-two-choice-task-classification/README.md

-# sEEG Forced Two-Choice Task Classification
+# sEEG forced two-choice task classification
 This repository contains the code and findings of a project carried out during the NeuralStorm Workshop in 2023.
 On the final day of the workshop, a competition was held to classify choices made in a sEEG Forced Two-Choice Task.
 Teaming up with Wenqing from CCLAB, we secured a tie for the first place in the competition!

 ## Overview